-Done right, your landing page can be the push they need to make a purchasing decision.
+When done right, your landing page can be the push they need to make a purchasing decision.

-Fail to do that and you’re risking leaving money on the table.
+Fail to do that, and you’re risking leaving money on the table.

 But what makes a landing page great?